CAST-genomics/haptools/docs/formats/haplotypes.rst

 There are two types of header lines: those with file metadata and those that declare extra fields.

-Header lines themselves can appear in any order as long as the metadata lines precede the extra field declarations.
+Header lines themselves can appear in any order.
+We recommend putting all of the metadata lines before the extra field declarations, as a best practice.

 Metadata lines in the header
 ----------------------------